Ganzes Ferienhaus

 Dolgellau

 Dieses Ferienhaus in Dolgellau liegt in Strandnähe.
 Sehenswürdigkeiten wie Cymer Abbey und Barmouth Bridge (Eisenbahnbrücke) sind genauso interessant wie die Attraktionen der Region, zu denen Penrhyn Amusement Arcade und Fairbourne Railway zählen.
-Ebenfalls einen Besuch wert sind diese beiden Highlights: King Arthur's Labyrinth und Corris Craft Centre.
+Du bist mit Kindern unterwegs?
+Mit diesen Attraktionen kannst du den Kleinen bestimmt eine Freude machen: Corris Craft Centre und King Arthur's Labyrinth.
 Die Umgebung bietet viele Möglichkeiten für Outdoor-Abenteuer, etwa beim Radfahren.

 Dolgellau, North Wales